-One Turkish soldier was killed in an attack carried out by PKK terrorist group's Syrian affiliate People's Protection Units (YPG) near the area of Operation Olive branch in northern Syria, the Defense Ministry said Sunday.
+One Turkish soldier was killed in an attack carried out by the PKK terrorist group's Syrian affiliate People's Protection Units (YPG) in northern Syria's Azaz region, the Defense Ministry said Tuesday.

 The Defense Ministry offered condolences to the family of the fallen soldier.